 - Stafford County shall comply with the following procedures for processing a FOIA request.

-- FOIA requests should be directed to the FOIA Officer in the Finance Office, as the centralized receiving center for FOIA requests.
+- FOIA requests should be directed to the FOIA Officer in the Citizens Assistance Office, as the centralized receiving center for FOIA requests.

 - By mail: